-Monday I began book 6 of the Rocky Mountain Front series.
+Monday I began book 6 of the Beck Family Saga.
 So far there is no title.
 Maybe I should run a contest … hmmm.

 Anyway, my inspiration for the opening was an agile woman I saw climbing what to me looked like the sheer face of a cliff.
 I mean what did she have to hold onto?